schnerring/schnerring.github.io/content/blog/set-up-azure-active-directory-domain-services-aadds-with-terraform-updated/index.md

 }
 ```

 Run `terraform apply` to deploy everything.
 It takes around 45 minutes to complete.
-Let me know what you think in the comments or on Twitter!
+Share your thoughts with me in the comments or on Twitter!